 The default directory is located in the local project directory structure.
 Files for implementation runs are stored by default at:

-oject name>/oject name>.runs/<run name>
+ct_name>/ject_name>.runs/<run_name>

 TIP: Defining a directory location outside the project directory structure makes the project non-portable, because absolute paths are written into the project files.